rust-stuco/lectures/week6/slides.md

 # Submodules in Integration Tests

-Here is an example of using `common` in an Integration Test:
+Here is an example of using `common` in an integration test:

 ```
 └── tests